Mrigank11/codechef_friends/README.md

 # CC Friends API
 Because, it's always better with friends :)

 **NOTE**: All endpoints can be tested using the nice interface provided by DRF.
-Just open endpoints in browser.
+Just them in your browser.

 ## OAuth2
 Root endpoint: `/oauth`
 - `GET /redirect` : redirect to codechef
 - `GET /callback` : handle response
-- `POST /cli_auth` : handles new user on cf-friends given tokens
-	- requires tokens as JSON

 ## API
 Root endpoint: `/api`